org-metaeffekt/metaeffekt-core/docs/artifact-inventory-worksheet.md

 ### Column `Checksum`
 MD5 checksum of the artifact.
 The checksum support differentiating artifacts represented by files with the same name id but different content.
 May be left empty.
 Usually, it is recommended to differentiate files by checksum.
-In some cases this may not be desired.

 ### Column `Component`
-The column component specifies the component the artifact is associated with.
+The column `Component` specifies the component the artifact is associated with.
 Components group artifacts.
 The component usually does not specify any version information.
-Exceptions are updated generations of libaries / modules that contain version information as differentiator already in the component name.
+Exceptions are updated generations of libraries / modules that contain version information as differentiator already in the component name.
 E.g. `Apache Commons Lang3`.

 ### Column: `Group Id`